thgh/rollup-plugin-scss/README.md

   // Do not choose a directory where rollup output or dest is pointed to as this will cause an infinite loop
   watch: 'src/styles/components',
   watch: ['src/styles/components', 'src/multiple/folders'],

+  // Included paths, which are passed to node-sass.
+In most cases, you can leave
+  // this option to execute its default, which includes node_modules.
+  includePaths: ['node_modules/']
 })
 ```